NS086/HomeAssistantBlueprints/README.md

 ## Requirements

-- Home Assistant Companion App installed on the target phone (Android or iOS)
+- Home Assistant Companion App installed on the target phone (Android)
 - A **Timer helper** for snoozing (e.g., `timer.alert_snooze`)
 - Reolink **UID**, **device name**, and (if using an NVR) **channel bitmask**
 - Camera entity and binary sensors for **person** (and optionally **visitor/pressed** for doorbells)